Azure-Samples/azureai-samples/scenarios/generate-synthetic-data/ai-simulated-interaction-data/README.md

 ### Objective

-The main objective of this tutorial is to help users understand the process of simulating a conversation with your large langauge model or local flow function.
+The main objective of this tutorial is to help users understand the process of simulating a conversation with your large language model or local flow function.
 By the end of this tutorial, you should be able to:

  - Configure a conversation template with parameters such as tone, profile and tasks
  - Simulate a conversation between a user persona you've configured and an endpoint